willaertt/telegram-scraper-v1/README.md

 ## 3 Running the scraper from the command line

 The scraper can be run from the command line.
 First, activate the required environment following the procedure outlined above.
-The, in the telegram-scraper folder, run the following command to start scraping:
+Then, in the telegram-scraper folder, run the following command to start scraping:

 `python telegram_scraper_terminal_multiprocess.py -p -d -s`